 - Listed wastes are wastes that EPA has determined are hazardous.

 - F-list: Wastes from common manufacturing and industrial processes

 - K-list: Wastes from specific industries

 - P- and U-lists: Wastes from commercial chemical products

 P- and U-Listed Wastes

-P- and U-listed wastes are “unused commercial chemicals”2 that are being disposed, such as chemicals that are expired or spilled and were then cleaned up.
+P- and U-listed wastes are “unused commercial chemicals” that are being disposed of, such as expired or spilled chemicals that were then cleaned up.
 The main difference between P- and U-Listed wastes is their level of risk.
-U-listed wastes are considered “toxic” but not as toxic as P-listed wastes.3 There are several pharmaceuticals that are classified as either P-listed or U-listed HWPs.
+U-listed wastes are considered “toxic” but not as toxic as P-listed wastes.
+Several pharmaceuticals are classified as either P-listed or U-listed HWPs.

 P-Listed Waste: Acute Hazardous Waste